Category Archives: Comedy

 Instead, she has wealth, and she goes to fancy restaurants, but she also has a very needy husband- he does not abuse her in a physical sense, nor is she reduced to tears by his outbursts.

-She gets annoyed and merely accepts that this is the way life is and gets by with the assistance of an occasional swig of alcohol while doing dishes or preparing dinner, or when the dog has “an accident” on the living room rug and Tina’s kids cannot wait to tattle on her.
+She gets annoyed, merely accepts that this is the way life is, and gets by with an occasional swig of alcohol while doing dishes or preparing dinner, or when the dog has “an accident” on the living room rug and Tina’s kids cannot wait to tattle on her.

 She is a sophisticated woman, trapped in an unhappy yet financially secure relationship.

 Diary of a Mad Housewife is an interesting character study for all women to view and perhaps even slyly wink at.
 Many women would champion Tina.
-She is a likable, sarcastic, cool chick.
+She is a likable, sarcastic, fabulous chick.
 Audiences will find themselves drawn to her and even falling in love with her before long- I know I did.

 Without the talents of Carrie Snodgrass, who completely carries this film, it would not be the wonder that it is.
-A wonderful satire, the film is not as wry or satirical as the novel, but how many films are?
+An excellent satire, the film is not as wry or satirical as the novel, but how many films are?

-The novel delves more into detail and the role of the Balser’s maid is barely mentioned in the film, yet plays a larger role in the Kaufman novel.
+The novel delves deeper into the role of the Balsers’ maid, who is barely mentioned in the film, yet she plays a larger role in the Kaufman novel.

-I loved the portrayal of Jonathan by Richard Benjamin who must receive some honor for the most annoying character ever in the film when he repeatedly screams for his wife by bellowing “teeeenaaaaa!”, or initiating sex by asking “Would you like a little roll in dee hay?”, one wants to choke him.
+I loved the portrayal of Jonathan by Richard Benjamin, who must receive some honor for the most annoying character ever in the film when he repeatedly screams for his wife by bellowing “teeeenaaaaa!”, or initiating sex by asking “Would you like a little roll in dee hay?”, one wants to choke him.

 The way Tina’s daughters whine “mudder” instead of “mother” is comically brilliant.
 And her simmering hatred of all of them is dark hysteria.